Ōnosato Daiki: promotion

-career

 2025

 Ōnosato suffered his first defeat as a newly-promoted yokozuna on the fourth day of the July 2025 tournament in Nagoya, giving up a kinboshi to Ōhō.
 Later on in the tournament, he suffered losses to rank-and-filers Hakuōhō and Tamawashi. Ōnosato conceded his fourth kinboshi on Day 13 to Kotoshōhō, which set a new record for the most gold stars given by a yokozuna in their debut at sumo's highest rank. Ōnosato was eliminated from championship contention the following day. Ōnosato was still able to win his final 2 matches of his tournament against Wakatakakage and Kotozakura to finish with 11 wins and 4 losses, including finishing as a runner up (jun-yusho) in his yokozuna debut.

 During the 2025 September tournament, Ōnosato remained among the top wrestlers in the championship, conceding only one upset defeat on the fourth day against maegashira Hakuōhō.
 Trailing behind his fellow yokozuna Hōshōryū, Ōnosato took the lead in the competition after Hōshōryū suffered a second consecutive defeat at the hands of ōzeki Kotozakura, who also gave him a default victory on Day 14 after withdrawing due to injury.
 On the final day, the two yokozuna faced each other for the title, the match becoming the first time since the 2020 Osaka tournament where two yokozuna could enter a playoff situation on the final day.
 Hōshōryū defeated Ōnosato by oshidashi, triggering the playoff, which he then lost, when Ōnosato defeated him by yoritaoshi.
 The match was also the first playoff between two yokozuna since Asashōryū and Hakuhō in January 2009.
 During the tournament, Ōnosato won a total of 519 kenshō-kin (prize money), amounting to ¥31.14 million, surpassing the record of ¥30.901 million set by Hakuhō during the 2015 January tournament.
 With this championship, Ōnosato is the first Japanese wrestler to win three tournaments in a single year since Takanohana in 1997, and the first Japanese yokozuna to win a tournament since 2017, when his master Kisenosato won the March tournament.